ashki23/sbox/README.md

 ## Quick install

 - Download and extract the [latest Sbox release](https://github.com/ashki23/sbox/releases/latest).
-- Update the `./config` file based on the cluster information.
+- Update the `config` file based on the cluster information.
 Review "Configuration" to learn more.
 - To access a JupyerLab session, install Anaconda and create the required virtual environments and modulefiles.
 Review "Requirements" to learn more.
-- Place a modulefile for Sbox under `$MODULEPATH/sbox` directory.
-You can find the Sbox template modulefile in `./templates/1.2.lua`.
+- Place a modulefile for Sbox under `$MODULEPATH/sbox` directory and load the module or add the Sbox bin directory to `$PATH`.
+A Sbox template modulefile can be found under `./templates/1.2.lua`.

 ## Requirements

 Sbox requires Slurm and Python >= 3.6.8.
 The `interactive jupyter` command requires Anaconda and an environment module system (e.g. [Lmod](https://lmod.readthedocs.io/en/latest/)) in addition to Slurm and Python.
 To use R and Julia in JupyterLab sessions, we need R and irkernel as well as Julia to be installed.

-Note that Sbox options might require some other Unix commands.
+Note that Sbox options require some other commands.
 Review the options requirement under the command line options.

 The following shows how to install Anaconda and create the required virtual envs and modulefiles.